PRBonn/SHINE_mapping/README.md

 The estimated pose file can be found in `./results/latest/velodyne.txt`.
 You can directly use it as your `pose_path`.
 In this case, you do not need a calib file, so just set `calib_path: ""` in the config file.
 </details>

+### Generate colorized mesh
+Check the repository [Color-SHINE-MAPPING](https://github.com/ZorAttC/COLOR_SHINE_MAPPING) (thanks [@ZorAttC](https://github.com/ZorAttC) for the contribution) for using SHINE Mapping to reconstruct colorized mesh using colorized point cloud.

 ----

 ## Run